Loaded Potato Skins

 Instructions

 • Preheat the oven to 400-degrees.
 Scrub the potatoes and pat them dry.
-Rub the skins with olive oil.
+Rub the skins with olive oil and rub with the sea salt.
 Bake the potatoes for about an hour.

 • While the potatoes cook, dice the bacon and fry it until crisp.
 (I find that it gets crispiest when you’re frying small pieces, rather than the slices).
 Remove the bacon pieces to a paper-towel lined place and set aside.

-• When the potatoes are ready, remove them from the oven and let them cool so that you’re able t handle them.
-Cup them in half the long way, and scoop out all but about a quarter inch of the potato.
+• When the potatoes are ready, remove them from the oven and let them cool so that you're able to handle them.
+Cut them in half the long way, and scoop out all but about a quarter inch of the potato.

 • Arrange the potato halves on a broiler pan.
 Turn your oven up to 450-degrees and cook the skins for 20 minutes, turning the skins over halfway through.